chpdesign/ImageUploadHelper/README.md

 ImageUploadHelper
 =================

-A HTML5 file input addon for make a preview of the files.
+## A HTML5 file input addon for make a preview of the files.
+* This is a Jquery plugin!
+* Boostrap ready!
+This means default settings ready for bootstrap.
+* Multiple file support!

 Example
 =================